awsdocs/amazon-s3-developer-guide/doc_source/replication-what-is-isnot-replicated.md

   For example, if lifecycle configuration is enabled only on your source bucket, Amazon S3 creates delete markers for expired objects but doesn't replicate those markers\.
 If you want the same lifecycle configuration applied to both source and destination buckets, enable the same lifecycle configuration on both\.

-  For more information about lifecycle configuration, see [Object Lifecycle Management](object-lifecycle-mgmt.md)\.
+  For more information about lifecycle configuration, see [Object lifecycle management](object-lifecycle-mgmt.md)\.
 **Note**
 If using the latest version of the replication configuration \(the XML specifies `Filter` as the child of `Rule`\), delete markers created either by a user action or by Amazon S3 as part of the lifecycle action are not replicated\.
 However, if you are using an earlier version of the replication configuration \(the XML specifies `Prefix` as the child of `Rule`\), delete markers resulting from user actions are replicated\.
 For more information, see [Backward Compatibility](replication-add-config.md#replication-backward-compat-considerations)\.
 + Objects in the source bucket that are replicas that were created by another replication rule\.